census-instrumentation/opencensus-cpp/opencensus/doc/context.md

 ## Capturing Context

-Prefer using `Wrap()`, but in cases where that's not possible, the current Context can be captured and installed later using `WithContext`.
+Prefer using `Wrap()`, but in cases where that is not possible, the current Context can be captured and installed later using `WithContext`.

 Example: